 Customers will have to go to your Shop on Facebook, which might not be the most effective way to advertise your business.
 Facebook Shop doesn’t give you the same opportunities to upsell, bundle, or incorporate pop-ups.

-While Facebook Shop is a great resource for brick-and-mortar businesses that haven’t dabbled in ecommerce, it isn’t necessarily the best option for full-time ecommerce shops.
+While Facebook Shop is a great resource for brick-and-mortar businesses that haven’t dabbled in eCommerce, it isn’t necessarily the best option for full-time eCommerce shops.
 Facebook Shop, like Amazon, will get a ton of information about your customers that won’t be passed along to you.
-Ideally, ecommerce shops should build on their own platform to avoid this transparency issue.
+Ideally, eCommerce shops should build on their own platform to avoid this transparency issue.
 At least when you’re on a domain you own with a shop platform subscription you pay for and an email list you keep yourself, if it goes down, you literally know who your customers are.

-If you’re new to eCommerce we recommend setting up Facebook Shop to get started but if you already have a Shopify site that you are sending traffic to you might want to wait on it.
+If you’re new to eCommerce marketing, we recommend setting up Facebook Shop to get started but if you already have a Shopify site that you are sending traffic to you might want to wait on it.

 Are you using Facebook Shop?
 What do you think of the new update?
 Leave your comments below.

 Jump on a call with one of our growth experts.
 We'll talk about your goals and create a strategy to get results.